fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Websites/v1.0/New-AzureRmWebAppSSLBinding.md

 ### -CertificateFilePath
 Specifies the file path for the certificate to be uploaded.

-The *CertificateFilePath* parameter is only required if the certificate has not yet been uploaded to azure_2.
+The *CertificateFilePath* parameter is only required if the certificate has not yet been uploaded to Azure.

 ```yaml
 Type: String